CasianBlanaru/Storybook/README.md

 ## Template Manifest Generation (Experimental)

-This extension includes a CLI command to scan for Fluid templates, partials, and layouts within the `my_fluid_storybook` extension and generate a `template-manifest.json` file.
+This extension includes a CLI command to scan for Fluid templates, partials, and layouts within the `fluid_storybook` extension and generate a `template-manifest.json` file.
 This manifest is intended for future integration with Storybook to provide features like a template picker.

 ### Purpose